+Weeting Compliance Committee •

+Meeting of the Parties 🗸

+Document type working paper 🗸

+information paper \square

+Distribution Public 🗸

+Restricted 1 \square

+Closed session document 2 \square

+Abstract

-Meeting Compliance Committee ✔ Meeting of the Parties ✔ Document type working paper 🗸 information paper 🗆 Distribution Public ✓ Restricted 1 □ Closed session document 2 □ Abstract seabird mortality e 13 to achieve mo amendment to the This proposal is to ncerns about seabird population declines and our requirements to mitigate any ffectively, the SC10 made recommendations (paragraph 419) to improve CMM re effective seabird bycatch mitigation in SIOFA fisheries.
+seabird mortality e 13 to achieve mo amendment to the This proposal is to the recent science ncerns about seabird population declines and our requirements to mitigate any ffectively, the SC10 made recommendations (paragraph 419) to improve CMM re effective seabird bycatch mitigation in SIOFA fisheries.
 This requires an current Seabird Bycatch CMM. enact these recommendations and to update CMM 13(2022) in alignment with advice.
-The amendment includes the addition of mitigation requirements for trawl vessels and removes redundant text from the CMM.
+The amendment includes the addition of mitigation requirements for emoves redundant text from the CMM.

+Rev1: removal of SIODFA in the proposing delegations